TonnyG95/Rock-Paper-Scissors/README.md

 ### UI

-The website is designed with Figma. [project can be found here](https://www.figma.com/file/mP2YD8xOhmAijP9crAWGI2/rock-paper-scissors) design was based on a dark theme in the mind so that the players do not strain their eyes when visiting the website.
+The website is designed with Figma. [project can be found here](https://www.figma.com/file/mP2YD8xOhmAijP9crAWGI2/rock-paper-scissors) The design goal was to create a dark themed website so that the players do not strain their eyes when visiting the website.

 - The background colour is #090915
 - Icon colour: #FFFFFF